Anh4ckin3/pschitkerberos/README.md

 ## Description

 PschitKerberos is a tool for performing Kerberos authentication spraying attacks.
-This tool validates NTLM hashes against a Kerberos by attempting to retrieve a Ticket Granting Ticket (KRB_AS_REQ).
-It supports individual NTLM hashes or files containing multiple hashes.
+This tool validates NT hashes against a Kerberos by attempting to retrieve a Ticket Granting Ticket (KRB_AS_REQ).
+It supports individual NT hashes or files containing multiple hashes.

 ## Requirements